 MRT offers two opportunities to meditate together each week.

-Boker Tov- Friday, February 21st at 8:00 AM.
+Boker Tov- Friday, March 21st at 8:00 AM.
 This is MRT’s long-standing Friday morning meditation session consisting of a short reading, 18 minutes of silent meditation, a tiny bit of discussion, and then Kaddish.

-Lilah Tov- Monday, February 24th at 9:00 PM.
+Lilah Tov- Monday, March 24th at 9:00 PM.
 Transition peacefully into sleep with this short and meaningful meditation session.
 We will start with a reading, 18 minutes of meditation, and then a quiet recitation of a portion of the bedtime Shema.

 Each session is a way to inject a little bit of peace into your week and will help you feel calm and centered and connected with your community.
 If you are new to meditation, these sessions can be a gentle introduction to the practice with a Jewish twist.
 I hope you will join us.